Guide to Harvest Season in Sonoma County

 Events During Harvest in Sonoma

 When those grapes start making their way from vine to winery, Sonoma resonates with the joyous spirit of the season, so let’s make sure your harvest calendar is as full as your wine glass.
+We’ve highlighted a few of the season’s happenings below:

 Where to Stay During Harvest